-All states regulate and control the possession of controlled dangerous substances (CDS), though each differs in its exact definition of CDS and the penalties for possession.
-New Jersey classifies not only well-known drugs like marijuana, heroin, and cocaine as CDS, but also the compounds used to manufacture them.
+All states regulate and control the possession of controlled dangerous substances (sometimes called "CDS").
+But each state differs in its exact definition of what controlled dangerous substances are, and how to punish illegal possession of them.
+New Jersey classifies not only well-known drugs like marijuana, heroin, and cocaine as controlled dangerous substances, but also the compounds used to manufacture them.

-This article discusses the illegal possession of CDS only.
-Illegally making or selling CDS carries different penalties.
-For more information on illegal CDS manufacture and sale, see Sale of Controlled Substances in New Jersey.
+This article discusses illegal possession of CDS only.
+Illegally making or selling drugs (or possessing them with the intent to sell them) carries different penalties.
+For more information on illegal drug manufacturing and sales, see this article on illegal drug sales.

-New Jersey divides CDS into five “Schedules.”
+Like the federal government and many other states, New Jersey divides CDS into five "schedules."
 Schedule I lists the most dangerous drugs, which have a high probability of abuse and addiction, and no recognized medical value.
 Schedules II, III, IV, and V decrease in dangerousness and probability of abuse, and increase in recognized medical uses.

-It is illegal in New Jersey to possess CDS for personal use without a valid medical prescription.
-Penalties vary according to the type and amount of CDS involved in the violation, as described below.
+With limited exceptions for marijuana (more on that below), it's illegal in New Jersey to possess controlled dangerous substances for personal use without a valid medical prescription.
+Penalties vary according to the type and amount of drug involved.
 (N.J.
-Stat.
-Ann. § 2C:35-10.)
+Stat. § 2C:35-10 (2023).)

-Using or being under the influence of any CDS not for the purpose of treating a sickness or injury (as legally prescribed by a licensed physician) incurs a fine of up to $500.
+Using or being under the influence of any controlled dangerous substance not for the purpose of treating a sickness or injury (as legally prescribed by a licensed physician) is a disorderly person offense that incurs up to six months in jail and a fine of up to $500.